Vyral/sam-levy/_posts/2020-11-03-which-outdoor-projects-will-revitalize-your-home.md

 **3\.
 Add a new garage door.** As far as curb appeal goes, adding a new garage door completely changes the feel of your house.&nbsp;

-Remember, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
+Remember, if you have questions about this or any real estate topic, please don’t hesitate to reach out to me.
 I’d love to help you.